How do I Change my Cooling System Air Filter?

 Step 5: Inserting the new filter

-Here's the easy part!
-Simply slide the new filter into the slot that the old one came from.
-Follow the arrows that are on the outside of the filter in order to see which end goes in first and what side should be facing where.
+Here’s the easy part!
+Simply slide the new filter into the slot the old one came from.
+Follow the arrows on the outside of the filter to see which end goes in first and what side should be facing where.

-Now that that you know how to change your filter, be sure that you change if every few months and sometimes more if you notice that they're pretty dirty when you replace them.
-Changing your air filters can save between 5-15% of your energy bill each month.
+Now that you know how to change your filter, be sure that you change if every few months, or more frequently if you notice that they’re pretty dirty when you replace them.
+Changing your air filters can save you between 5-15% on your energy bill each month.
 They also help your system operate smoothly and increase HVAC life.
 In short, air filter replacement is an easy way to maintain your home comfort!
 As always, when you need tips, service, and professionals you can rely on, count on the technicians at F.H.
 Furr!
 Give us a call today to find out more about our heating and cooling services, deals and inspections!